CU-SRL/docs/src/avionics/hardware/setup.md

 ## Getting set up with Altium

 First, visit Altium's [Link For Student License](https://www.altium.com/education/student-licenses).
 This will allow you to get up and running with Altium - the student license allows you to install the software for free.

+You will need to verify your email to receive your student license.
+Once you've received the verification email and clicked the link to verify your email, Altium will send you another email, this time containing your licensing information.
+You will need to activate your AltiumLive account and sign in to be able to download and use the installers.
+Once you have downloaded the executable, follow the installation [instructions](https://www.altium.com/documentation/altium-designer/installing) to fully install Altium.

 After Altium is installed, send your email to the hardware team lead.
 They'll add you to the Altium workspace we're using for Avionics.
+In the meantime, you can follow some Altium tutorials to get familiar with the software, and the PCB design process in general!
+Here is a very good intro to PCB design that I highly suggest: [Altium Tutorial](https://education.altium.com/courses/).
+It explains what PCB design is, why we use it, all of the terminology used, and walks through making a simple project to get used to Altium.

-Once you are added, in the top-right corner of your window you should see the workspaces button (it might read "Not Connected").
+Now back to getting setup, once you are added to our Altium workspace, in the top-right corner of your window you should see the workspaces button (it might read "Not Connected").
 Click this, and look for "CU SRL Yonix".

 <center><img src="../images/altium_workspaces.png" width="500"></center>